The Wrong Response to Consent Orders Can Be Costly

 ReSource Pro makes dealing with consent orders simple.
 Our compliance specialists communicate directly with the departments of insurance on your behalf and respond to their inquiries and communications.
 In addition to ensuring the information on file for you in the NIPR is accurate and complete, we’ll upload letters of explanation, consent orders, legal documents, and proofs that a fine or penalty has been paid.
 In some cases, our experts can even negotiate with regulators to have penalties for lesser regulatory violations reduced or even withdrawn.

-Learn more about how ReSource Pro and ILSA, a ReSource Pro company, can help you meet your compliance needs by visiting the ILSA website.
+Learn more about how ReSource Pro can help you meet your compliance needs by visiting our compliance page.